 Available at our Center for Concussion Care and Physical Rehabilitation at Overlook Medical Center and our Center for Concussion Care at Sparta, this test assesses an individual’s brain function by measuring several components of brain activity, including memory, reaction time and visual motor skills, attention span and processing speed.
 Both locations are a Credentialed ImPACT Consultant™.

-Pre-Season or Baseline Testing
+Pre-Season or Baseline Concussion Tests

 This exam provides an individual’s baseline or measurement of "normal" brain function.
 If an athlete suffers head trauma during the season, his or her post-concussion test is compared to the baseline to evaluate the severity of the injury.
 All parents of student-athletes should consider having their child take a baseline test before partaking in a sport.